TommasoTarchi/autoRNAseq/README.md

 ### Input files

-Input files must be passed through a txt file.
+Paths to input FastQ or BAM files must be passed through a correctly formatted txt file, called `input_list` in this document.

 There are three possible scenarios:
 1. If your pipeline contains only steps 1 and/or 11, then you don't need any input files.